nvaccess/nvda/readme.md

 Please see the release keyword argument for what compiler optimizations it will enable.

 ## Running the Source Code
 To start NVDA from source code, run `nvda.pyw` located in the source directory.
-To view help on the arguments that nvda will accept use the `-h` or `--help` option.
+To view help on the arguments that NVDA will accept, use the `-h` or `--help` option.
 These arguments are also documented in the user guide.
-Since nvda is a Windows application (rather than command line) it is best to run it with `pythonw.exe`.
-However, if during development you encounter an error early in the startup of nvda you can use `python.exe` which is likely to give more information about the error.
+Since NVDA is a Windows application (rather than command line), it is best to run it with `pythonw.exe`.
+However, if during development you encounter an error early in the startup of NVDA, you can use `python.exe` which is likely to give more information about the error.

 ## Building NVDA
 A binary build of NVDA can be run on a system without Python and all of NVDA's other dependencies installed (as we do for snapshots and releases).